 Call us today at 757-226-0141 for a confidential legal consultation.

 You can avoid a costly custody battle and protect your rights as a parent by hiring the right lawyer.
-Oram-Smith Family Law is here to handle all the legal issues pertaining to protecting your child custody and visitation rights.
+Oram-Smith Family Law in Virginia Beach is here to handle all the legal issues pertaining to protecting your child custody and visitation rights.